shakhawatmollah/laravel-api-crud/README.md

 This project is a RESTful API built with Laravel 11, providing basic CRUD functionality for an `Article` resource and user authentication using Laravel Sanctum.

+### Authentication

+This project uses **Laravel Sanctum** for API token-based authentication.

+- Register and log in users using Sanctum.
+- Protect routes with Sanctum's `auth:sanctum` middleware for authenticated access.
+- Use custom `AdminMiddleware` to secure routes for users with administrative roles.

 ### Prerequisites

 - PHP >= 8.2